kamil-matykiewicz/center-text-in-CSS/README.md

 ## 2. Centre text vertically

 For the methods below, the text will have to be contained by a parent element, like a div.
-I style either with following properties:
+I style either with the following properties:
 * padding